 Each phase of the menstrual cycle has a dominant hormone which will have an effect on a woman’s physical and mental wellbeing.
 For example, oestrogen is the dominant ovarian response hormone during the follicular phase of the menstrual cycle, whereas progesterone is the dominant ovarian response hormone during the luteal phase.
-The higher levels of progesterone during this phase causes an increase in metabolism, so it is not usual to experience an increase in hunger urges.
+The higher levels of progesterone during this phase causes an increase in metabolism, so it is not unusual to experience an increase in hunger urges.

 In such a complex system, the length of cycles, the timing of ovulation and the precise levels of each hormone all vary from one woman to another.
 And to make things more complicated, an individual woman can expect to experience changes in all these variables, from one cycle to the next.